Green Bell Pepper Flakes

-The green pepper flakes have a tart flavor, like that of the fresh green pepper pod.
-The spice can be used universally.
-Use it for example in goulash, chicken dishes, risotto or minced meat.
+The green pepper flakes have a tart flavor, just like that of the fresh green pepper pods.
+Use it, for example, in goulash, chicken dishes, risotto, or minced meat.

-In the time of Christopher Columbus, the Europeans had no interest in chili peppers.
-They preferred the expensive black pepper from India.
-However, the chili was marketed throughout the world and was well received in these other regions.
+In the time around Christopher Columbus, the Europeans had no interest in chili peppers.
+They prefer the expensive black pepper from India.
+However, the chili was market throughout the world and was well-received in these other regions.
 At the time Ottoman Turks occupied Hungary, they brought the chili back to Europe.
-From Hungary, the chili spread over Europe and ever milder forms were bred.
+From Hungary, the chili spread over Europe, and by that, bred even milder forms.

 Storage of paprika flakes

 Please fill your pepper flakes into jars with screw cap closure.
-Store in a cool, dark and dry place.
+Store in a cold, dark, and dry place.
 The ideal temperature for the storage of pepper flakes is 15 ° C.